HIST 300 - Introduction to Historical Thinking

 Search for and locate journal articles through K-State Libraries' Search It.
 Enter keywords related to your topic in the search box.
 Search It indicates when the full text of an article is available online and when a paper copy of the article is available in the Libraries.
 If the article is not available online or in print, request articles through Interlibrary Loan

-1. Select the tab "Books, articles + more".
+1. Use the drop down menu in the Search box to select Articles.
 Enter keywords related to topic in the Search It search box.

-Search It screen showing links to full text of articles
+Search It record for an article showing two databases with links to the full text

 Search It screen displaying information when journal is available in print in the library